 We can avoid these expenses if we have money problems, we can save up this money and stay out of debt easily.
 The more money we have in the bank, the less likely we will be in debt.

-Groceries are wanted but buying two cans of beer or a food item which is not necessary, isn’t a want, it’s a need.
+Groceries are needs but buying two cans of beer or a food item which is not a necessary, isn’t a need, it’s a want.

 Don’t hesitate to spend on needs, you need it to make your life a good life, what you don’t need it wants.